gustavopinto/gustavopinto.github.com/publications/index.md

 ### 2014

+**Gustavo Pinto** and Fernando Castor.
+Characterizing the Energy Efficiency of Java's Thread-Safe Collections in a Multicores Environment.
+Accepted to the 1st Workshop on Software Engineering for Parallel Systems (SEPS) at the 5th Conference on Systems, Programming, Languages and Applications: Software for Humanity (SPLASH).
+Portland, USA, 2014.

 **Gustavo Pinto**, Fernando Castor and David Liu.
 [Understanding Energy Behaviors of Thread Management Constructs](http://gustavopinto.github.io/lost+found/oopsla2014.pdf).
 Accepted to the 28th ACM Conference on Object-Oriented programming systems, languages, and applications (OOPSLA), Portland, USA, 2014.

 **Gustavo Pinto**, Fernando Castor and David Liu.
 [Mining Questions About Software Energy Consumption](http://gustavopinto.github.io/lost+found/msr2014.pdf).
 Accepted to the 11th Working Conference of Mining Software Repositories (MSR), Hyderabad, India, 2014.